 - Surgical Oncology - University of Pittsburgh Medical Center

-Dr. Harold Huss is a surgical oncologist at Cancer Treatment Centers of America® (CTCA) in Suburban Chicago, where he performs advanced surgical procedures to treat many types of cancer.
+Dr. Harold Huss is a surgical oncologist at Cancer Treatment Centers of America® (CTCA), Chicago, where he performs advanced surgical procedures to treat many types of cancer.
 He collaborates with other oncologists and clinicians at CTCA® to provide patients with fully integrated cancer care.
 He notes, “At CTCA, we practice Patient Empowered Care®.
 We work together in a cohesive manner to develop a plan that works best for each patient.
 And, we ensure patients are better informed about their treatment options.”

 “CTCA distinguishes itself from other institutions by providing every need for cancer patients in one location,” adds Dr. Huss, who joined CTCA in August 2011.
 “We consider all aspects of a patient’s medical journey so he or she does not need to worry about logistics.
 We also support patients’ families.”